Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 This is a GUI for estimating the cost of leveling one's Magic Find through the most direct and time-efficient method of purchasing Globs of Ectoplasm from the Trading Post, salvaging said Ectos, eating the resultant Luck, and selling the resultant Piles of Crystalline Dust back on the Trading Post.
 It is designed to provide a reasonable estimate (based on the information from various relevant https://wiki.guildwars2.com/ articles listed below) of said costs as a reflection of CURRENT MARKET CONDITIONS.

 Non-exhaustive testing has so far determined the GUI's predictions regarding the net cost of the process are accurate to within +/- 1%.
+Though it is anecdotal, the hard-coded python script that predates this GUI and used the same logic/math returned results with similar accuracy.

 ![image](https://github.com/user-attachments/assets/21fc3b05-b724-4c27-b592-a4a878cf6869)